 We'll start with the simplest, most affordable Garmin Edge computers, and work up from there.

 Here we have the most basic Garmin Edge.
 It’s the essence of GPS cycling devices, distilled into a tiny unit barely bigger than the Garmin quarter-turn mount it sits on.
 It’s a no-frills bike computer that’ll accurately and reliably track your speed, distance and time.
 It lacks ANT+ and Bluetooth, so it won’t support heart rate monitors, power meters or cadence sensors.

 Battery life is a claimed eight hours and you get dual GPS+GLONASS reception too.
-If you’re technology-averse and after the simplest experience possible, or conversely you’re a racer who’s counting every gram, this could be the one to go for.

 - Weight: 25g / 0.9oz

 Garmin Edge 25

 This is the slightly more capable version of Garmin's two super-minimal bike computers.
 Launched in 2015, The Edge 25 offers little more than the basic metrics you’d expect from a GPS bike computer: distance, speed, elapsed time and time of day, along with average speed, estimated calories, elevation and total ascent.

 With the addition of extra external sensors, it will also monitor heart rate and cadence (but not power).
 When you ride, one page displays the time, date and battery life, while the data is spread across two pages, each with three fields.
 If you add a heart rate monitor, a fourth page shows beats per minute and HR zone.